espressif/esp-idf/components/log/README.rst

 The logging library provides two ways for setting log verbosity:

 - **At compile time**: in menuconfig, set the verbosity level using the option :ref:`CONFIG_LOG_DEFAULT_LEVEL`.
 - Optionally, also in menuconfig, set the maximum verbosity level using the option :ref:`CONFIG_LOG_MAXIMUM_LEVEL`.
-By default this is the same as the default level, but it can be set higher in order to compile more optional logs into the firmware.
+By default, this is the same as the default level, but it can be set higher in order to compile more optional logs into the firmware.
 - **At runtime**: all logs for verbosity levels lower than :ref:`CONFIG_LOG_DEFAULT_LEVEL` are enabled by default.
-The function :cpp:func:`esp_log_level_set` can be used to set a logging level on a per module basis.
+The function :cpp:func:`esp_log_level_set` can be used to set a logging level on a per-module basis.
 Modules are identified by their tags, which are human-readable ASCII zero-terminated strings.

 There are the following verbosity levels: